bombasticSlacks/Aspirant/Game/Trades-Training.md

 ### Basic Training
 #### Find A Buyer
 As a downtime activity, you can spend a day finding someone interested in purchasing an item for full price (materials + labour).
-This is a skill test based on the settlement's Wealth + your Converse, and a difficulty based on the rarity of the item.
+This is a skill test based on the settlement's Wealth + your [Converse](Converse), and a difficulty based on the rarity of the item.

 #### Haggling
 You may use converse to attempt to get better deals when commisioning items.
-This is an opposed converse test against the craftsman.
+This is an opposed [Converse](Converse) test against the craftsman.
 For every step of success you recieve 1 silver off the asking price.

 #### Clever Packer
 Your backpack can hold an additional 6 size worth of items.